You’re expecting a delivery from USPS and have received an “In transit, Arriving on Time” tracking update.

 Arriving on Time

-On time, will obviously vary depending on the shipping method chosen.
-For example, if a Priority 24 hr delivery method was chosen at purchase, “In transit, Arriving on Time” would mean that the package is due to arrive within the 24-hour delivery period.
+On-time will vary depending on the shipping method chosen.
+For example, if a Priority 24-hour delivery method were selected at purchase, “In transit, Arriving on Time” would mean that the package is due to arrive within the 24-hour delivery period.

 Conversely, a non-expedited standard shipment with a delivery period of 5 days has a longer window within which to send this particular alert.

 If USPS expects delivery to take place on day 4 of the shipment, and it is moving toward the destination address, an “In transit, Arriving on Time” alert would still be valid.